syncfusion-content/blazor-docs/blazor/blazor-playground/end-user-capabilities.md

 This section outlines the steps to compile and run your code using our platform.
 Follow these instructions to execute your code successfully.

 ### Run the Compiled Code
-Press the run button or <kbd>Ctrl</kbd>+<kbd>R</kbd>, the code undergoes compilation and execution.
+Press the `Run` button or <kbd>Ctrl</kbd>+<kbd>R</kbd>, the code undergoes compilation and execution.
 The outcome is then displayed, presenting the compiled code within the result view.

 ## Preview code output